November 24, 2020, by Caroline Nolan

-I didn’t feel like I had the best experience of secondary school.
-We would often do textbook/worksheet work wherever possible and personally I didn’t enjoy this method of teaching.
+I didn’t feel like I had the best experience in secondary school.
+We would often do textbook/worksheet work wherever possible and personally, I didn’t enjoy this method of teaching.
 After doing some work experience in different schools, and witnessing some outstanding teaching, I decided to go into it as a career.

-Why in particular did you chose Teach First?
+Why in particular did you choose Teach First?

 When I saw Teach First’s mission, I decided it would be the path I wanted to take.
 I strongly agree with their vision that everybody deserves access to high-quality education, regardless of their background.

 What have you learned from your first term?